iDiffract/MazeAI/README.md

 pathfinding.py: This Python script contains the implementation of the pathfinding algorithm (such as A*).
 It is likely to include functions for calculating the shortest path from the start point to the end point in the maze.

+## A* Algorithm Mechanism in Our Implementation

+The A* search algorithm used in our maze is implemented in the function a_star(maze, start, end).
+Here's a breakdown of the code that ties back to the original mechanism of the A* algorithm:

+The heuristic function h(p1, p2) represents h(n) in our A* algorithm.
+It calculates the Manhattan distance between two points p1 and p2.
+This is an estimate of the cost from n to the goal.

+The frontier is our priority queue in the A* algorithm.
+It stores nodes on the frontier of the search, with the priority being the lowest cost function f(n) = g(n) + h(n).
+It is initialized with the start node with a cost of 0.

+The dictionary came_from keeps track of the path from the start node to any node n, serving the purpose of maintaining a tree of paths originating at the start node.

+The dictionary cost_so_far keeps track of g(n), the cost of the path from the start node to n.
+It is initialized with the start node having a cost of 0.

+Inside the while loop, the node current with the lowest f(n) value is removed from the frontier, and we check if the goal has been reached.

+If current is not the goal, we calculate next, the potential future positions from current.
+We then update g(n) and h(n) for these next nodes, add them to the frontier if they are valid (not a wall and within the maze), and update came_from for path tracking.

+The function retrieve_path(came_from, start, end) is used to reconstruct the path from the start to the goal using the came_from dictionary.
+It starts at the goal and follows the path backwards to the start, adding each node to path.
+This follows the principle of A* where the least-cost path from a given initial node to one goal node is found.

 ## Usage

 To run the application: